Belize

 Leadership and governance

 Belize is party to most international treaties and conventions pertaining to organized crime.
-In addition, the country receives assistance from the UK and the US in different areas, including in anti-organized crime, with the US Southern Command supporting Belize with humanitarian assistance, training and exercise programmes, as well as with equipment and technology.
-Security partnerships with other countries in the region are also established.
-While on paper international cooperation is sound, corruption interferes with the country’s security efforts.
-Although the country’s national laws and policies are in line with Belize’s international commitments, most laws are rarely enforced and have little impact.
+In 2021 the government аррrоvеd thе rеіntrоduсtіоn of legislation to thе Nаtіоnаl Аѕѕеmblу enabling the country tо bесоmе а ѕtаtе раrtу tо thе Соnvеntіоn оn Іntеrnаtіоnаl Тrаdе іn Еndаngеrеd Ѕресіеѕ оf Wіld Fаunа аnd Flоrа, and also signed the Copenhagen Declaration on Transnational Organized Crime in the Global Fishing Industry.
+Belize receives assistance from the UK and the US in areas including the fight against organized crime, humanitarian assistance, training and exercise programmes, equipment and technology.
+There are also established security partnerships with other countries in the region.
+While on paper international cooperation is sound, Belize lacks a legal framework that allows for efficient implementation and this scourge interferes with the country’s security efforts.
+Although national laws and policies are in line with Belize’s international commitments, most of them are rarely enforced and have little impact.

 Criminal justice and security